kashishsinghyadav/stack-queue-/README.md

-# stackinPython
+stack and queue

-stack data structure in python programming
+stack and Queue data structure in python programming